 On separate lines, enter the contexts to search.

-For example, if you had users with full eDirectory distinguished names such as Robert.sales.acme, Maria.graphics.marketing.acme, Sophia.graphics.marketing, and Ivan.marketing.acme, then enter the following contexts in the afpdirctx.conf file:
+For example, if you had users with full NDS distinguished names such as Robert.sales.acme, Maria.graphics.marketing.acme, Sophia.graphics.marketing, and Ivan.marketing.acme, then you would enter the following contexts to the CTXS.CFG file: